 4. Allow yourself to feel when you’re heartbroken.

-Feeling is hard and a lot of people do their best not to feel when they’re walking down a difficult road because it’s easier than facing the pain.
+Feeling is hard.
+A lot of people do their best not to feel when they’re walking down a difficult road because it’s easier than facing the pain.

 Do not sweep your feelings under the rug.

 You may have started sweeping your feelings under the rug when you were a teenager thinking it’s just a little bit of feelings here and there.
-But whether you realize it or not they keep piling up and that rug is eventually going to have a big lump under it.
+Whether you realize it or not feelings keep piling up and your rug is eventually going to have a big lump under it.
 That lump is going to keep growing and growing.
 It’s not going anywhere so you need to learn how to deal with your feelings.

 “Healing comes in telling the story 1,000 times.
 For better or for worse, words give life and strength.
 It is a brave girl who will say them out loud.
 Tell your story in some way today either to a friend over coffee, on the pages of a journal, in the post of a blog or in the art you create.
 If you’re strong enough do it again tomorrow and next week.
 Let yourself feel and let yourself heal.”